maddieemihle/deep-learning-challenge/README.md

 #### Part 2: Compiling, Training, and Evaluating the Model

-Overall, when training and comiling the data and models, four different attempts were made to try and get the accuracy over 75%.
+Overall, when training and compiling the data and models, four different attempts were made to try and get the accuracy over 75%.
 The questions are answered as follows:

 **Question 1: How many neurons, layers, and activation functions did you select for your neural network model, and why?**